Monday, December 23, 2013

 noun, plural cur·ren·cies.

-1. something that is used as medium of exchange; money.
+1. something that is used as a medium of exchange; money.

 2. general acceptance; prevalence; vogue.

-3. time or period during which something is widely accepted and circulated.
+3. a time or period during which something is widely accepted and circulated.

 4. the fact or quality of being widely accepted and circulated from person to person.